 Plus, using visual stimuli to showcase your work is an excellent motivator for those interested in getting their house or corporation painted to contact you.
 What better advertisement for your work than actually showing them!

 You can even create videos of things like the pre-paint preparation or introduce your staff and video how they work.
+You can also try adding voiceovers to your videos using realistic tts tools to make your videos more compelling.
 Anything that demonstrates your professionalism and exceptional skills in what you do best — painting!